qudratyunusov/qudratyunusov/Roadmap.md

 * Implement PS3 firmware installer.
 Users only need to provide correct PS3UPDAT.PUP file and it will be automatically unpacked into /dev_flash.
 * Implement decryption on the fly.
 No more temporary files and additional steps.
 This affects, for example, EBOOT, SELF, SPRX, EDAT, and MSELF embedded files.
 * Implement SDAT decryption.
 No need to decrypt them manually.
 Currently some games may silently fail to boot.
-* New "Automatic LLE configuration" option (enabled by default).
+* Implement "Automatic LLE configuration" option (enabled by default).
 This will pick the most appropriate system modules (SPRX files) for a particular PS3 executable.
 It may be hard to pick them manually.
 * Cache compiled LLVM modules.
 You shouldn't recompile the same executable twice.
 * Parse .eh_frame section in PPU analyser and use this information in LLVM recompiler.
 * Configure Travis to automatically upload Linux binaries on GitHub.
-* Implement priority-based scheduler for PPU threads.
 * Investigate early crashes on Linux.
 * Start to improve compatibility by fixing bugs and missing functionality.